lucifer3102xd/InfiniteAdventures/README.md

 # InfiniteAdventures
-Randomly generated coherent text adventures via GPT-2 and Mathematica.
+AI generated coherent text adventures via GPT-2 and Mathematica that you can interact with.

 Nothing limits you in the story.